 Prevent Immediate Statements

 Insurance adjusters strive to keep an insurance’s post-accident payment as low as possible.
-That’s why many adjusters will reach out to you while you are contending with the immediate aftermath of an injury.
+That’s why many adjusters will reach out to you while contending with the immediate aftermath of an injury.
 If an adjuster asks to record your post-accident statement, you can be sure that they’ll try to use that statement against you.

 Defend Your Medical Records